Inside the EWS Curriculum

 Course Description:

-Through this course, students will learn about computer organization, hardware and software, file management, and computational thinking – the basis of computer science.
+Through this introductory course, students will explore the ethical use of AI models, the basics of 3D modeling, beginner-level coding in Python, and building simple electrical circuits.
 Students will learn to break down, analyze and develop logic-based solutions to complex problems, to recognize patterns, create computational artifacts, and use algorithms and flowcharts in the development of computer applications.
-Subsequent technology courses will further develop skills taught in Principles of Technology and Design.
+Subsequent Computer Science and Engineering courses will further develop skills taught in Principles of Technology and Design.

 • 3-D Modeling